intelligence38000/android-docs/src/pages/navigation/overview/index.md

 #### Get an access token

-If you don't have a Mapbox account: [sign up](https://www.mapbox.com/signup/), navigate to your [Account page](https://www.mapbox.com/account/), and copy your **default public token** to your clipboard.
+If you don't have a Mapbox account: [sign up](https://www.mapbox.com/signup/) and navigate to your [Account page](https://www.mapbox.com/account/).
+For quick development and testing, you can use your **default public token**.
+Later in development, you may want to create an access token specifically for this project.
+Find more details on managing access tokens in our guide on [how access tokens work](https://docs.mapbox.com/help/how-mapbox-work/access-tokens/).

 After you've added the Navigation SDK as a dependency inside your Android project, open the `string.xml` file, create a new string, and paste the access token.
 Then, pass this into the Navigation SDK.

 {{
 <CodeLanguageToggle id="access-token" />